The Critical Beta-splitting Random Tree II: Overview and Open Problems: Heights and related statistics

-To start our study of quantitative aspects of CTCS(n), let us consider heights of leaves.
+To start our study of quantitative aspects of $\CTCS(n)$, let us consider heights of leaves.
 What can we say about the height $D_n$ of a uniform random leaf $\ell$?
-Figure \ref{Fig:2} suggests that $D_n$ increases slowly with $n$.
+Figure \ref{Fig:400} suggests that $D_n$ increases slowly with $n$.